Mosque shooting victims: Six men who sought better lives in Quebec

 Azzeddine Soufiane, 57

-Moroccan-born Azzeddine Soufiane came to Quebec City three decades ago as a student at Laval University, but he became known as a community pillar who was well-known for being helpful to newly-arrived Muslims.
+Moroccan-born Azzeddine Soufiane came to Quebec City three decades ago as a student at Laval University, but he became known as a community pillar who helped newly arrived Muslims.

 Mr. Soufiane owned Boucherie Assalam, a halal grocery and butcher shop.
 Every day, he drove from his shop to the mosque.

 The father of three had recently returned from a pilgrimage at Mecca.
-A large gathering of the Quebec City Muslim community assembled at his home Monday to grieve with the family.
+A large gathering of members of the Quebec City Muslim community assembled at his home Monday to grieve with the family.

 Khaled Belkacemi, 60

-Laval University confirmed that one of its professors was among the victims.
+Laval confirmed that one of its professors was among the victims.

 After graduating from Polytechnic School of Algiers in 1983, Khaled Belkacemi obtained his master’s degree and doctorate in chemical engineering from the Université de Sherbrooke.